barumau/pandunia/portugal/pandunia-portugal.md

 ## A

-a danke de - graças a
 a ke - onde
 a line - online
+a longe dure - por muito tempo
+a xukre de - graças a
 abete - abeto
 able - possível
 aci - espirrar